Drugs and Alcohol

 Secondary schools are required to offer education on the use of substances.
 It should form a part of RSE and PSHE education and be offered as part of a ‘spiral’ curriculum – revisited over the school career as children grow and develop.

 The effectiveness of education on health risks for this age group is complicated by their brain development.
 They are ‘pre-programmed’ to seek pleasure, take risks and be influenced by peers.
-You can read more *here*
+You can read more about the adolescent brain *here*

 There is much evidence that ‘scare tactics’ do not work in deterring young people from trying drugs and alcohol; you can read Public Health England’s review *here*.
+The Governments drug strategy(2017) sets out how the Government will tackle the complex issue of drug misuse.
 A broader approach is likely to have more impact- allowing for open discussion including

 • attitudes towards drugs and alcohol in society